nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Future Directions

 Several **backwards-compatible** TZIP-012 upgrades are likely depending on proposed Tezos protocol amendments:
-- On-chain Views and Events
+- Views and Events
-  - Extending TZIP-012 to include on-chain views and reduce complexity of off-chain views and events.
+  - Extending TZIP-012 to include on-chain views (and removal of `balance_of`).
+Reduce complexity of off-chain views and events.
 - Tickets
   - Extending TZIP-012 to allow wrapping of FA2 tokens as tickets and marking `update_operators` as optional.